autarky/docs/content/index.md

 Keep in mind that during version 0.x a lot of breaking changes may happen in minor version incrementations.
 The [releases](https://github.com/autarky/framework/releases) page contains upgrade instructions and changelogs.

+## Contributing

+Autarky is [hosted on GitHub](https://github.com/autarky).
+The main repository is [autarky/framework](https://github.com/autarky/framework) - please use this repository for reporting issues.
+See the repository/repositories CONTRIBUTING file for more information.

 ## Contact

-Open an issue on GitHub if you have any problems or suggestions.
+Feel free to open an issue on GitHub if you have any problems or suggestions.
+Alternatively (or additionally), you may want to ask on [Stack Overflow](http://stackoverflow.com) using the ["autarky" tag](http://stackoverflow.com/questions/ask?tags=autarky).

 Contact [Andreas Lutro](https://github.com/anlutro) personally for potential security issues.